Jordyn Woods Shows Off Curvaceous Figure To Announce Her New Fitness Brand

 Jordyn Woods used her popular Instagram page to announce that she has launched a fitness brand to support her fans’ body goals.

 The entrepreneur shared a video on her page to promote her new brand, FrstPlace.
-In the first video, Woods is walking into the gym while wearing tight, black leggings, a sports bra and a windbreaker jacket with the words “Heir Jordyn” plastered on the back of it.
+In the video, Woods is walking into the gym while wearing tight black leggings, a sports bra, and a windbreaker jacket with the words “Heir Jordyn” plastered on the back of it.

 Woods has her hair in a sleek ponytail as she shows some of the workouts that will be taught through her brand.
 She is also walking around the gym while wearing a black crop top that shows off her cleavage.
 At the end of the video, Woods is seen looking at her phone as she sits on the couch.

-Throughout the video, Woods shares that the program offers fitness guides, workout routines and nutrition guides.
+Throughout the video, Woods shares that the program offers fitness guides, workout routines, and nutrition guides.
 The words have white text with a light pink background, which is shown throughout various parts of the video.

 In her caption, Woods shared that the brand has been a “big secret” of hers that she was more than ready to spill to her 10.9 million followers.
 She also shared that the brand features both in-home and gym workouts, all of which have worked for her body and are methods she continues to use.

-At the time of writing, the video of Woods received more than 1 million views.
-The video also received more than 2,000 comments under Woods’ post.
+At the time of this writing, the video of Woods has received more than 1 million views.
+The video also received more than 2,000 comments.

 “Congrats baby girl!!!” one follower exclaimed.